Promoting healthy lifestyles

 Smoke-free schools and early learning centres

-You must take all reasonably practicable steps to ensure that no person vapes in any part of your school, whether inside or outside, at any time of day.
+Education providers must take all reasonably practicable steps to ensure that no person vapes in any part of your school or service, whether inside or outside, at any time of day.

-You can use these resources to support, create or review your smoke-free policy.
+You can use the following resources to support, create or review your smoke-free policy.
 This will ensure your policy will align with requirements under the Smoke-free Environments Act 1990, Health and Safety at Work Act 2015 and the National Administration Guideline (NAG) 5.

 Last reviewed: Has this been useful?
 Give us your feedback